adambard/learnxinyminutes-docs/typescript.html.markdown

 notSure = "maybe a string instead";
 notSure = false; // okay, definitely a boolean

-// Use const keyword for constant variables const numLivesForCat = 9;
+// Use const keyword for constants const numLivesForCat = 9;
 numLivesForCat = 1; // Error